ajaggoe/fp_project/ASSIGNMENT.md

 - Finally, `Main.hs` contains the `main` function that collects the inputs, compiles the filter and runs it.
 You do not need to edit it yourself.
   * `Parsing` contains parsing library by Graham Hutton.

-The `test` directory contains some tests for you to run.
-If you want to add more tests of your own, you only need to edit `data/jq.test`.
+The `test` directory contains some (extensible) tests for you to run.
+More information in the "Testing" section below
-# TODO: add something about QuickCheck

 You are free to add additional modules to your project should you need them, but we ask you to keep the existing structure intact to make grading easier.